NOTES & BASIC COMMUNITY DIRECTIVE

 These would be great in the areas where there are no building canopies so they can grow to their maximum potential in areas near Ocean Pavilion & the Medical centre as well are various other places.
 These could also be great when the New Zealand Christmas trees are ready to be replaced.

 - Frost tolerant

 MAGNOLIA LITTLE GEM

-These will be best planted in the existing garden beds in a decorative concrete surround to ensure that size is limited so that they won’t interfere with canopies – similar idea for the Hill’s figs. These surrounds will ensure there is more visual interest and immediate vertical height.
+These will be best planted in oversized pots or the existing garden beds in a decorative concrete surround to ensure that size is limited so that they won’t interfere with canopies – similar idea for the Hill’s figs. These surrounds will ensure there is more visual interest and immediate vertical height.

 These grow incredibly well in Sorrento.

 - Could replace red bottle brush on east side